Securing Indonesia's digital government transformation

 Nation-State Espionage & APT Campaigns

 Advanced persistent threat groups run cyber espionage against Indonesian government systems.
-They target classified communications, defense intelligence, diplomatic mail, and strategic policy documents.
+They target classified communications, defence intelligence, diplomatic mail, and strategic policy documents.

 02